Concurrent Alcohol and Marijuana Abuse

 Marijuana is the most popular illicit drug to use simultaneously with alcohol.
 It is a dried, leafy plant that has small, glistening hairs.

 Most often smoked, marijuana can also be consumed orally when baked into foods such as brownies or cookies.
-It has a distinctly sweet or skunk-like odor.
-According to the National Institute on Drug Abuse (NIDA), the high from marijuana, or “pot” as it is commonly known, can last for up to three hours.
+It has a distinctly sweet odor.
+According to the National Institute on Drug Abuse (NIDA), the high from marijuana, or “pot,” as it is commonly known, can last for up to 3 hours.

-Its effects on brain development can be critical.
+Marijuana’s effects on brain development can be critical.
 It has been shown to slow brain development and affect long-term memory.
-For these reasons, there is still much concern over marijuana’s safety as a recreational drug despite recent legalization efforts.
+For these reasons, there is still much concern over marijuana’s safety as a recreational drug, despite recent legalization efforts.

 Signs and Symptoms

 There are several visible signs of concurrent alcohol and marijuana abuse.
 They include: